 When you appoint a medical treatment decision maker, you are choosing a trusted relative or friend to manage your health care.
 The person you appoint becomes your substitute decision-maker if you are no longer able to make decisions.

 You may want to choose and appoint one or more adults to this role.
 To do this you need to complete the Appointment of a medical treatment decision maker form.
-This checklist of steps will help you complete the form.
+This Checklist of Steps for Appointing Your Medical Treatment Decision Maker will help you complete the form.

 If you need someone's help to complete and sign the document for you, use the Appointment of medical treatment decision maker for someone signing on your behalf form.